 There was some discussion about whether or not local courts are handling eviction cases, having shut down all non-essential operations.
-Todd Ulrich, president of landlord group Boulder Area Rental Housing Association, said the group is waiting for clarification from the court but is operating under the assumption that “evictions are off the table for awhile.”
+Todd Ulrich, president of landlord group Boulder Area Rental Housing Association, said the group is waiting for clarification from the court but is operating under the assumption that “evictions are off the Postponement of a motion, or a vote for awhile.”

 BARHA has been encouraging its members, who represent 14,000 housing units, to work with tenants, creating an affadavit-style document renters can use to certify whether they are out of work or facing reduced hours.
 The group is also operating under the assumption that Boulder will follow the lead of other cities and halt evictions.
 Landlords need to be prepared to be flexible on payments or lease terms if possible, Ulrich said.

 “These are unusual times, so normal procedure is not going to work as effectively here.
 You really do have to figure out a way to get through this and work it out.”

 The city will not shut off water or wastewater service due to nonpayment, officials pledged.
 Xcel Energy, a publicly traded utility company based in Minnesota. has already pledged the same for electric utility customers.